mattBlackDesign/replacem/README.md

 Mac: add file inside /usr/local/bin

-Linux:  add file anywhere, and add this line to your .bashrc file ( export PATH="$PATH:replacemdirectory" ).
+Linux:  add file anywhere, and add this line to your .bashrc file ( export PATH="$PATH:$HOME/pathtodirectory" ).

 This will allow you to run "replacem" in your terminal.